stormfireuttam/PHP/Git/Readme.md

  6) git push origin master
 ```
 In just few minutes.
 We have successfully upload the project or file on github using command line

+# Branches in Git

+For working on branches in Git.
+Refer to the following link: [Branches in Git](https://www.atlassian.com/git/tutorials/using-branches#:~:text=The%20git%20branch%20command%20lets,checkout%20and%20git%20merge%20commands.)